 What is Mahi Mahi?

-Mahi, also known as dolphin fish or dorado, is a colorful species found in warm ocean waters globally.
+Mahi Mahi, also called dolphin fish or dorado, is a bright blue and yellow fish found in warm oceans all over the world.

-In the Florida Keys, it's a popular choice.
-We have a lot of Mahi swimming outside!
+In the Florida Keys, it’s super popular, and we have plenty of Mahi swimming just offshore!

-This fish has firm and mild-flavored flesh, making it perfect for grilling, baking, frying, sautéing, searing, or using it raw in dishes like ceviche.
+The fish has firm, mild-tasting meat that works great for grilling, baking, frying, sautéing, searing, or even using raw in dishes like ceviche.

-Come on down to Key Largo, hop on a fishing boat, and catch some fresh Mahi-mahi.
+Come on down to Key Largo, hop on a fishing boat, and catch some fresh dolphin.

 There is nothing like fresh fish, but frozen fish fillets can also be great!